 In the first case, when the MACD begins to grow (point A), it heralds a change in the upward trend.
 In the second when the indicator starts to decrease (B) the trend changes to a downward trend.

 Using the indicator in this way, we have a good chance to correctly predict whether the price will rise or fall in the near future.
-Of course, you should look for further confirmation in the price behavior, the probability of the event will increase if divergences occur at important levels of support or resistance and (or) are supported by some Price Action formation like Inside, Outside Bars, PinBars or H&S.
+Of course, you should look for further confirmation in the price behaviour, the probability of the event will increase if divergences occur at important levels of support or resistance and (or) are supported by some Price Action formation like Inside, Outside Bars, PinBars or H&S.

-The example chart of NZDUSD Daily presents just such a situation, where the upward divergence is supported by the bullish formation of Price Action -Outside Bar (circled in red), the so-called Bearish Engulfing (the description of this formation can be found here).
+The example chart of NZDUSD Daily presents just such a situation, where the upward divergence is supported by the bullish formation of Price Action -Outside Bar (circled in red), the so-called Bullish Engulfing (the description of this formation can be found here).
 So we have a double confirmation that there may be a change in the trend.
 In this case, the move was significant because during the six sessions it gave nearly 300 pips.

 Something for beginners …